Film & TV Production Course (Diploma)

-Our Film & TV Production Diploma gives graduates the skills and expertise needed to excel in a variety of roles in the TV and Film industry, from Filmmakers to Video Editors and Camera & Lighting Operators.
-The course is designed to give students a solid understanding of the production and post-production processes used within the Film and Television industries.
+This Film & TV Production course is designed to give you a solid understanding of the production and post-production processes used within the Film and Television industries.
 You will develop the techniques required to produce content for television programmes, commercials, music videos and feature films.

 We teach you how to work with professional quality camera equipment, such as our Black Magic and Canon 5d MK 3 cameras, used on Hollywood films and hit TV shows.
 You will also interact with the latest cutting edge software such as Avid Media Composer, Adobe Creative Suite and Final Cut Pro - so you produce professional work, fit for broadcast standards.

 You will be taught by experienced professionals who understand what the industry demands from graduates.
 Our tutors are all involved in commercial work outside of teaching and encourage you to get involved with real world projects too, so you leave the course with a fantastic looking portfolio.

 • Gives you experience of professional life, while you study

 • Highly practical, using commercial-specification studios and software

 • Collaborative projects with sound engineering and animation students

 • Produce finished content to the highest standard in our world-class facility

 • Learn to shoot and edit news, drama, documentaries & film